REED-DST/general-component/README.md

 ### Handling array of data

-You can insert sub objets with the following code.
+You can insert sub-objects with the following code.

 Remember, you are asked to pass `key` or `id` field.
 If you don't, React may complain about this.(Though it works)